SNARL1/translocation/README.md

 ## Notebooks

-Notebooks are available in the [doc/notebook](https://github.com/SNARL1/translocation/tree/main/doc/notebook#readme) and [out/notebooks_code/](https://github.com/SNARL1/translocation/tree/main/out/notebooks_code#readme) directories.
-Links are to README files that describe how to view notebooks directly from GitHub.
-The `doc/notebook/` notebook describes dataset creation and analysis.
-The `out/notebooks_code/` code notebooks are rendered from the `Rmd` files in the `code/` directory.
+A notebook describing dataset creation and analysis is available in the [doc/notebook](https://github.com/SNARL1/translocation/tree/main/doc/notebook#readme) directory.
+Link is to a README file that describes how to view the notebook directly from GitHub.

 ## Reproducing this analysis